Fostering Moral Competence with

 - Moral dilemma discussion must not be confused with exercises in rhetoric proficiencies.
 For the success of moral dilemma discussions, moral sincerity and scruple are of paramount importance.
 In contrast, such virtues are not necessary for rhetoric success, or may even hinder it.

 Learning How to Use the Method

-I have designed and tested (in Colombia and Germany) a continuing education program for teachers of all subject areas for acquiring the skills necessary to foster moral and democratic learning, at the center of which is the Konstanz Method of Dilemma Discussion (KMDD) (see flyer).
+I have designed and tested (in Colombia and Germany) a continuing education program for teachers of all subject areas for training teachers or directors of the Discussion Theater and Konstanz Method of Dilemma Discussion (KMDD) (see flyer).